 Prolonged sitting can lead to a variety of health risks, some of which can be moderately serious and long-term.
 Studies have shown that people who spend more than 8 hours a day sitting are more likely to experience a weakened immune system, weight gain, and an increased risk of cardiovascular disease and diabetes.

 A weakened immune system is one of the most common side effects of prolonged sitting.
-Studies have shown that people who sit for extended periods of time have an increased risk of infection and illness.
-This is due to the fact that sitting reduces the circulation of white blood cells, which are the body’s main defense against infection.
+Studies have shown that people who sit for extended periods have an increased risk of infection and illness.
+This is because sitting reduces the circulation of white blood cells, which are the body’s main defense against infection.

 Prolonged sitting can also increase your risk of developing cardiovascular disease and diabetes.
 Studies have shown that people who spend more than 6 hours a day sitting have an increased risk of developing these conditions.
-This is due to the fact that sitting reduces blood flow and can lead to an overall decrease in the body’s ability to regulate blood sugar levels.
+This is because sitting reduces blood flow and can lead to an overall decrease in the body’s ability to regulate blood sugar levels.

 Reasons for Prolonged Sitting